100% Irish Owned for 50 Years - Licence No. TA0054

 There are direct flights from Dublin to Naples with a flight time of just 3 hours and 15 minutes.
 From the airport the city centre is only 4km away.

 To learn more about things to do in Naples, the best time to go and local info see here.

 Naples has a large student population so it’s no wonder the nightlife is vibrant and lively!
 There are a variety of clubs and bars to visit, many of which stay open until the early morning.
 For a more relaxed evening, there are laidback wine bars for you to enjoy.

-Children will love a trip to Galleria Borbonica where you can book the exciting ‘adventure tour’ – this includes a tour on a floating raft through Naples’ underground tunnels.
-Local cuisine if perfect for youngsters as you can never go wrong with pasta or pizza!
+Children will love a trip to Galleria Borbonica where you can book the exciting ‘adventure tour’, which includes a tour on a floating raft through Naples’ underground tunnels.
+The local cuisine is perfect for youngsters as you can never go wrong with pasta or pizza!